roura356a/csk/intl.en-US/User Guide/Kubernetes cluster/Storage/Use Alibaba Cloud OSS.md

 ## Note {#section_gyz_ybt_vdb .section}

-If your Kubernetes cluster is created before Feb 6th, 2018, [Install the plug-in](intl.en-US/User Guide/Kubernetes cluster/Storage/Install the plug-in.md#) before using the data volumes.
+If your Kubernetes cluster is created before Feb 6th, 2018, [EN-US\_TP\_6935.md\#](reseller.en-US/User Guide/Kubernetes cluster/Storage/Install the plug-in.md#) before using the data volumes.
 To use OSS data volumes, you must create the secret and enter the AccessKey information when deploying the flexvolume service.

 ## Use OSS static storage volumes {#section_d13_bct_vdb .section}